philcryer/fak3r.com/content/music-concerts.md

 nopaging = true
 +++

-I still go to a lot of concerts, here are the upcoming ones.
+I still go to a lot of concerts, here are the upcoming ones, and here's a promise: if you see me at a show and say hi I will buy you a drink of your choice.
 These are all in the Saint Louis, MO (USA) region, unless otherwise specified.

 ## 2021-2022